Kosovo national football team: Setback

 After successfully obtained a play-off position, Kosovo headed to the 2020–21 UEFA Nations League C, being drawn with Greece, Moldova and Slovenia.
-After impressive performance in the UEFA Euro 2020 qualifying, Kosovo was tipped favorably to promote to League B. Yet, Kosovo began the Nations League with a disappointing 1–1 away draw to Moldova, before the team which was halved due to the absences of key players suffered a 1–2 home loss against Greece.
+After an impressive performance in the UEFA Euro 2020 qualifying, Kosovo was tipped favorably to be promoted to League B. Yet, Kosovo began the Nations League with a disappointing 1–1 away draw to Moldova, before the team which was halved due to the absences of key players suffered a 1–2 home loss against Greece.

-In Kosovo's first ever competitive UEFA Euro play-offs, Kosovo was drawn against North Macedonia.
+In Kosovo's first competitive UEFA Euro play-offs, Kosovo was drawn against North Macedonia.
 However, Kosovo was eliminated after losing 1–2 to the Macedonians in Skopje.
 After the elimination in the play-off's semifinals, the Kosovo's setback continues and the year 2020 was ended six losses, two draws and a victory in the last match of the year against Moldova, a victory which secured the attitude even for another season in the League C of the UEFA Nations League.
+The result marked the conclusion of a challenging period and initiated a new phase for the national team.